 Today, as we experience what may be the height of the pandemic, the freight and shipping industry is suffering some of the worst losses in history due to the combination of decreased product demand, a weakened production work force, and quarantine initiatives around the world causing inevitable delays in shipments and delivery.
-As companies in the freight and shipping industry attempt to normalize operations, certain precautions need to be taken into consideration to keep workers and customers safe from the deadly coronavirus.
+As companies in the freight and shipping industry attempt to operate under modified restrictions, certain precautions need to be taken into consideration to keep workers and customers safe from the deadly coronavirus.

 Challenges of Freight and Shipping Operation Amidst the COVID-19 Pandemic

 In spite of the difficulties faced by the industry, the world’s economy cannot afford a complete stoppage to their operations.
 Below are some reopening challenges freight and shipping operators may face, including some safety tips to prevent COVID-19 transmissions during operations

 Seafarers may be quarantined